 If you were to compare oak, pine, and bamboo from the perspective of physical features, you can see why some kitchen furniture manufacturers might be tempted to use this new material.
 Dry shrinkage factor is just 0.25% for bamboo.
 Compare that with 0.39% and 0.45% for oak and pine respectively.

-This means that bamboo kitchen furniture is capable of maintaining its size and features over time.
+This means that bamboo kitchen furniture can maintain its size and features.
 As for tensile strength, again bamboo comes out on top with 185 MPa.
 It’s 153 MPa for oak and 98 MPa for pine.

-Of course, bamboo is nothing but an overgrown stalk of grass.
+Bamboo is nothing, but an overgrown stalk of grass.
 How do you make furniture from grass stalks?
 By gluing them together, or to use a more professional term – by laminating.
-In order for something to be classified as a sustainable kitchen, you have to be very selective about what glue you pick for laminating bamboo.
+In order for something to be classified as a sustainable kitchen, be very selective about what glue you pick for laminating bamboo.

 Surely, it would be very easy to just choose the cheapest resin that is used to produce chipboard in modern mainstream furniture.
 That wouldn’t work, though.
-Wood panels that are produced for sustainable kitchens are made using low VOC glues resembling the good old wood glue.
+We make wood panels that are produced for sustainable kitchens using low VOC glue resembling the good old wood glue.